clotodex/auto-typer-codex/README.md

 	- methods (`class Foo(object):\n    def __init__(self, x: int):`)
 	- special cases (nested functions, lambdas, etc)
 - help CODEX with hard cases of typing like generators
-- self-check if typing was successful
-- run until fully typed
+- varify typing - assert all variables are still there and defaults are added
 - code optimizations (RAM or speed)
 - silent mode
-- pretend mode
 - keep comments of parameters alive using the `tokenize` library
-- optimize type completions (nervously looking at `Generator`), ideas:
-    - more specific typing import (from typing import Generator, \*)
-    - comment before function defintion with typing help or encouranging sentence like "perfectly typed function"
+- optimize type completions e.g. with a comment before function defintion with typing help or encouranging sentence like "perfectly typed function"
 - option for overriding the format file (currently default)

 ## Known problems